robillard-andrew-portfolio/portfolio/_behind-the-scenes/perfect-skating.md

     enabled: true
     overlap: false
     img: /images/uploads/shwan.jpg
-    title: The Challenge
+    title: How do you prep when you have no details?
     type: image-text-split-middle
     content: >-
       All I really knew was that I would need to be able to film on the ice, record podcasts, take pictures, and be ready for any impromptu adventures Shawn decided to go on to get extra content while he had me around.
-The goal was for me to get as much content as possible to use as marketing material for Perfect Skating.
-This included having clothing for the top of the Swiss Alps, as well as the desert of California.
+Those adventures, as far as I knew from what he had floated, ranged from altitude training in the Swiss Alps and Colorado Rockies, to the desert of California or fishing in Wisconsin.

-      Given I could only bring carry on luggage, I used my clothing to wrap cameras, audio gear, and my drone to fit it all in a single backpack.
+      Given I could only bring carry on luggage, I used my clothing to wrap cameras, drone, audio gear, and fit it all in a single backpack.
 I put my skates, extra clothing, footwear, and computer in a small suitcase.
 By the end of the trip I had mastered packing it all up given that at almost every airport security line I had to pull it all out to have it inspected.
+      Apparently you can actually bring sharp skates in your carry on, who knew?
   - flipped: false
     enabled: true
     overlap: false